alex-strobel/DPP-LabManual/Manuals/REDCap/Introduction.md

 + You will always exactly know how each item was coded because you can export the automatically generated codebook with the click of a button
 + Items can be worded based on a subject's previous responses, eliminating the use of items like "Rate your passion for the ice cream flavour that was your answer three questions ago on a scale of 1 to 10"
 + You can create a project calender to schedule lab sessions with your collaborators
-+ Export all data fiels into different data formats like CSV, SPSS, XLS, etc.
++ Export all data fields into different data formats like CSV, SPSS, XLS, etc.
 + ...

 REDCap also has a complementary app for mobile devices like tablets, which works offline and synchronizes the data as soon as it has a wifi connection again.